RodZill4/material-maker/doc/_sources/node_transform_tiler.rst.txt

 The **Tiler** node accepts the following parameters:

 * *Tile X* and *Tile Y*, the number of columns and rows of of the tile pattern.
+* *Overlap* is the number of overlapping instances for each instance.
 * *Inputs* is the number of alternate shapes in the input (1, 4 or 16).
 Images containing several shapes can easily be created using the **Tile2x2** node.
 * *Scale X and Scale Y* are the scale along X and Y axes applied to each instance.